Jpinsoft/DeepSound/README.md

 - DeepSound might be used as copyright marking software for wave, flac, wma, ape, and audio CD.
 - DeepSound also support encrypting secret files using AES-256(Advanced Encryption Standard) to improve data protection.

-- The application additionally contains an easy to use Audio Converter Module that can encode several audio formats (FLAC, MP3, WMA, WAV, APE) to others (FLAC, MP3, WAV, APE).
+- The application additionally contains an easy to use Audio Converter Module that can encode several audio formats (FLAC, MP3, WMA, WAV, APE, CDA) to others (FLAC, MP3, WAV, APE).

 ## Screenshots